eddelbuettel/r2u/README.md

 This currently resuls in 19066 and 18921 binary packages from CRAN in "focal" and "jammy", respectively, and 207 and 215 BioConductor packages, respectively, from the 3.15 release.

+The sole exception are two packages we cannot build (as we do not have the required commercial software it accessess) plus less than a handful of 'odd build' that fail.

 ### What is it Based on?